wal-z1/wal-z1/README.md

 # 💫 About Me:
-🎨 I'm currently working on editorial activities at school and exploring diffrent skills.<br><br>👥 I'm looking to collaborate on any projects, and video editing.<br><br>⚡ Random fact: I've worked on YouTube channels and  some diffrent projects<br>
+🎨 I'm currently working on editorial activities at school and exploring diffrent skills.<br><br>👥 I'm looking to collaborate on any projects, and video editing.<br><br>⚡ Random : I worked with some YouTube channels and on some diffrent projects<br>

 ## 🌐 Socials: